Diaoul/subliminal/docs/provider_guide.rst

 Unittesting
 -----------
-All possible uses of the :meth:`~subliminal.providers.Provider.query` method must be unittested.
-The :meth:`~subliminal.subtitle.Subtitle.compute_matches` is used to validate the unittests.

-As it is not possible to unittest all uses of the :meth:`~subliminal.providers.Provider.list_subtitles` and :meth:`~subliminal.providers.Provider.download_subtitle` methods, unitests are only required to cover most common use cases.
+All possible uses of :meth:`~subliminal.providers.Provider.query`, :meth:`~subliminal.providers.Provider.list_subtitles` and :meth:`~subliminal.providers.Provider.download_subtitle`

-See existing unittests for more details on how to proceed.
+methods must have integration tests.
+Use `vcrpy <https://github.com/kevin1024/vcrpy>`_ for recording and playback of network activity.
+Other functions must be unittested.
+If necessary, you can use :mod:`unittest.mock` to mock some functions.